eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 >
 > 1. $C_2$ induces a transitive majority relation
 > 2. There can never be a Condorcet paradox in $C_2$.
 > 3. To determine the winner in $C_2$, it suffices to count the number of first ranks (approvals) each candidate receives.
-The candidate who is in the upper tier of the most voters is the Condorcet winner and will win.
+The candidate who is in the upper "approved" tier of the most voters is a Condorcet winner and will, thus, win.
-> 4. $C_2$ is the unique GCM that satisfies any of the first three properties.
+> 4. $C_2$ is the unique GCM that satisfies any of the above three properties.
 They do not hold for any $C_k$ where $k>2$.
 > 5. Therefore, $C_2$ is exactly Approval voting, which is hence the unique Generalized Condorcet Method that never admits a Condorcet paradox.

 **Proof:** This follows directly from the previous result.